roosaramendis/DRAGON-VOICEMODE/README.md

 # 2nd you need to build overlay to do that by entering this command.
     pyinstaller --onefile -w 'overlay_main.py'
+<b>Then you will folder called dist in voice mode folder genarated .exe fill will be there and you need to move that in to main folder </b>
-<b>* keep in mind every time you modifeing these files(overylay mani.py, overlay dialog.py, overlay py.py) you have to do this step
+<b>* keep in mind every time you modifeing these files(overylay mani.py, overlay dialog.py, overlay py.py) you have to do this step</b>

 # 3rd step you can run main.py to use program or you can build main.py